fgimian/flaskage/docs/database_queries.rst

     the_user = User.query.get(5)

-Further examples of read operations and their respective SQL will follow below.
+Further examples of read operations (select queries) and their respective SQL will follow below.

 To **update** a record for a model: